MichalSoszkoGID/datamass-workshop-resourcess/Session 1 - hands-on excercises.md

 <!-- <img src="https://user-images.githubusercontent.com/77925576/188915356-19d91e45-4115-40fc-bbd8-a2857993dddc.png" height="500" width="600"> -->

-6. In machine configuration section, choose n1-standard-1 machine 1vCPU/3.75GB RAM (~0.044 USD / hour) #TODO
+6. In machine configuration section, choose n1-standard-1 machine 1vCPU/3.75GB RAM (~0.044 USD / hour)
 7. Leave everything else on default.
 8. Click on "Create Jupyter notebook" (please be patient here - this proces take a few minutes )
 9. Wait until it spins up correctly and click on "Open Jupyterlab"

-You can find more information here: https://data-pipelines-cli.readthedocs.io/en/latest/index.html

 ## Creating new [empty] project in gitlab.com
 We need to create new project in github before we create our first dp project.